Spend Your Summer at EBCLC!

 For more than three decades, law students have advanced vital legal support and policy advocacy at EBCLC.
 Join one of our clinics, and experience our multimodal, holistic, and collaborative approach to legal support.

-- Clean Slate | Help people with criminal records overcome barriers to employment, education, and civic participation.
+- Clean Slate | Help people with criminal records overcome barriers to employment, education, and civic participation; advocate for the civil and human rights of people experiencing homelessness.

 - Health & Welfare | Collaborate on advocacy to improve the health and well-being of low-income clients.